JavohirSD/Telegram-Bulk-Messaging/README.md

  - Detailed summary of process

 **Installing:**
- 1. Clone files to your local/shared hosing
+ 1. Clone files to your local/shared hosting
  2. Change configurations in `/php/post.php` (6-12 lines)
  3. Now you can start using with index.html